Bajrangi97/OCL_Deep_OC_SORT_Memory_driven/README.md

 | ---------------- | ---- | ---- | ---- | ---- | ----- |
 | DanceTrack | 62.6 | 48.4 | 81.1 | 89.9| 63.4 |

-* As of Mar 9th, 2023, Deep-OC-SORT ranks 1st compared to published methods on MOT17 and MOT20 w.r.t.
-HOTA.
-It improves tracking performance on DanceTrack over [OC-SORT](https://github.com/noahcao/OC_SORT) by ~6 HOTA.

 ## Installation